Giants vs. Pirates Player Props Betting Odds

-Bookmakers have listed player props for Bryan Reynolds and others when the San Francisco Giants visit the Pittsburgh Pirates at PNC Park on Friday at 7:05 PM ET.
+Bryan Reynolds and LaMonte Wade Jr are among the players with prop bets on the table when the Pittsburgh Pirates and the San Francisco Giants meet at PNC Park on Saturday (beginning at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!